High Wycombe: Other fields

+Local media

+Television signals are received from the Crystal Palace and local relay transmitters, placing High Wycombe in the BBC London and ITV London areas.

+Local radio stations are BBC Three Counties Radio on 98.0 FM and community radio stations such as Awaaz Radio on 107.4 FM and Wycombe Sound on 106.6 FM.

+The Bucks Free Press is the town local newspaper.

 Transport

 Road

 The town's nearest motorway is the M40, which has two junctions serving Wycombe: junction 3 for Loudwater and High Wycombe (east) and junction 4 at Handy Cross roundabout for central Wycombe, Marlow and Maidenhead.
 Junction 4 is a major interchange between the M40 and A404 trunk road which provides a link to the M4.
 It had suffered from heavy congestion but was improved by the Highways Agency in 2006.
 Junction 3 is restricted; only traffic going towards and coming from London can join and exit respectively.
 The M25 and M4 are also fairly close.

 Other roads include the A404 towards Marlow and Amersham; the A4010 towards Aylesbury; and the A40 towards Beaconsfield and Oxford.

 Bus

-High Wycombe Eden bus station is served by Arriva Shires & Essex and Carousel Buses.
-Major destinations include Reading, Slough, Aylesbury, Heathrow Airport, Maidenhead, Watford, Chesham, Uxbridge and Berkhamsted.
+High Wycombe Eden bus station is served by Redline Buses and Carousel Buses.
+Major destinations include Reading, Slough, Aylesbury, Heathrow Airport, Maidenhead, Amersham, Chesham, Uxbridge, Beaconsfield Gerrards Cross and Hemel Hempstead.
 In November 2013, First Berkshire & The Thames Valley added express route X9 to Maidenhead to its existing X74 express to Slough.
-Other operators serving the town include Redline, Red Rose and Z&S Buses.
+Other operators serving the town include Red Eagle, Red Rose and Z&S Buses.

-High Wycombe is served by one of Buckinghamshire's Rainbow Routes network of services.
-Originally piloted in Aylesbury, its success led to a network being set up in the town.
-Rainbow Routes is a partnership between Buckinghamshire County Council and local operators Arriva Shires & Essex and Carousel Buses.
-They provide regular services within the town and its suburbs, and this network includes: